Ford Sierra: Celebrity

 Just before he became leader of the Labour Party in 1983, Neil Kinnock became the owner of one of the first Sierras produced for the British market, but his car was wrecked in a crash on the M4 motorway in Berkshire soon after he bought it.
 He escaped from the crash uninjured.

-In 1986 the founder of the Williams Formula One team, former racing car driver and mechanic, Sir Frank Williams crashed whilst driving a rental Ford Sierra in France rendering him tetraplegic.
+In 1986, the founder of the Williams Formula One team, former racing car driver and mechanic, Sir Frank Williams crashed whilst driving a rental Ford Sierra in France, rendering him tetraplegic.

-Willem-Alexander of the Netherlands, then Prince, crashed his Sierra XR4x4 in 1988 in the city of Leiden where he attended the university as a student.
+Willem-Alexander, then Prince of the Netherlands, crashed his Sierra XR4x4 in 1988 in the city of Leiden where he attended the university as a student.

 All-wheel drive

-In 1985, at the Geneva Motor Show, the four-wheel drive Sierra XR4x4 was shown as a derivative of the XR4i.
+In 1985, at the Geneva Motor Show, the four-wheel-drive Sierra XR4x4 was shown as a derivative of the XR4i.
 It had two viscous differentials with two thirds of the power directed towards the rear wheels.
 It was originally available only as a three-door hatchback; the bodywork had the large single-piece rear windows rather than the design with an additional pillar as used on the XR4.
 The XR4x4 had a single rear spoiler instead of the distinctive biplane unit used on the XR4 but did receive unique alloy wheels.
 A five-door version was added soon thereafter.
-A four-wheel-drive estate became available with this drivetrain at the 1986 Geneva Motor Show, but with Ghia rather than XR4x4 badging.
+A four-wheel-drive estate became available with this drive train at the 1986 Geneva Motor Show, but with Ghia rather than XR4x4 badging.
 This version was better equipped and without the sporting edge of the hatchbacks, and was also available with an automatic transmission.
-The four-wheel drive allowed for an extra margin of security on slick or snowy roads, while retaining the car's rear-wheel drive comportment.
+The four-wheel drive allowed for an extra margin of security on slick or snowy roads, while retaining the car's rear-wheel-drive comportment.

-The original, rear-wheel drive XR4 was quickly taken out of production after the XR4x4 arrived.
-The XR4x4 originally came equipped with the 2.8 litre Cologne V6 engine using the same Bosch K-Jetronic mechanical injection system used since 1977 in the Granada, and since 1981 in the Capri, but it was replaced in 1989 by the new more efficient 2.9 litre Cologne V6 engine, with electronic fuel injection.
+The original rear-wheel-drive XR4 was quickly taken out of production after the XR4x4 arrived.
+The XR4x4 originally came equipped with the 2.8-litre Cologne V6 engine using the same Bosch K-Jetronic mechanical injection system used since 1977 in the Granada, and since 1981 in the Capri, but it was replaced in 1989 by the new more efficient 2.9-litre Cologne V6 engine, with electronic fuel injection.
+The 2.0-litre four-cylinder engine also became available with the four-wheel-drive system after the 1987 facelift.